 How can we stop infections from bloodborne pathogens in a tattoo studio?

-Tattoo and body art studios often set their own guidelines specifically tailored to their unique work environment, so your employer may have specific steps for you to follow in addition to what is covered in an OSHA BBP training course.
+Tattoo and body art studios often set their own guidelines specifically tailored to their unique work environment, so your employer may have specific steps for you to follow in addition to what is covered in a body art bloodborne pathogens training course.

 Some examples include: